LabrieCam/CSC-305-Playlist-Generator/test/ABTEST.md

 - Users can select a genre for each new playlist they create, enhancing customization for specific moods or activities.
 **Mockups**: Both variations will use a clear, streamlined interface, with intuitive options for selecting genres and creating playlists.

+  # Test 4
+  ** Daily Playlists Pop-up **

 ### Success Criteria
 The test will be considered successful if allowing users to select a genre per playlist (Variant B) results in higher engagement and satisfaction according to the HEART metrics.
 A successful outcome would suggest that offering more customization options for each playlist improves the user experience and could justify implementing this as a permanent feature.

+ # Test 4

+**Daily Playlists Pop-up**

+## Objectives

+- **Happiness**: Measure user satisfaction with the new daily playlists pop-up through in-app survey ratings focused on relevance and usefulness of the suggestions.
+- **Engagement**: Track the rate of interactions with the daily playlists pop-up, including views, dismissals, and playlist selections.
+- **Adoption**: Observe the frequency of playlist selections originating from the daily playlists pop-up.
+- **Retention**: Monitor whether users who interacted with the pop-up have higher return rates compared to those who did not.
+- **Task Success Rate**: Track how often users successfully select and play a playlist from the pop-up on their first interaction with it.

+## Hypothesis
+Adding a daily playlists pop-up will increase user engagement and satisfaction by offering timely, curated playlist suggestions, fostering higher engagement with the app.
+This feature aims to encourage quick playlist selection and improve retention by offering a more personalized experience.

+## Problem Statement
+Currently, users must search or manually generate playlists, which may discourage engagement, especially for those looking for quick music suggestions.
+Implementing a daily playlists pop-up could enhance user experience by offering readily available options, which may lead to improved engagement and satisfaction.

+## Experiment
+Using Firebase’s A/B testing framework, users will be split into two groups:

+- **Variant A**: No daily playlists pop-up (current design).
+- **Variant B**: New daily playlists pop-up appearing on app open, with personalized playlist suggestions for that day.

+The experiment will cover all users to ensure a comprehensive analysis of feature reception and usage patterns.

+### Metrics to Track via Firebase Analytics

+- **Interaction rate with pop-up**: Percentage of users who interact with the daily playlists pop-up (clicking, dismissing, or selecting a playlist).
+- **Session duration**: Average time spent per session.
+- **User satisfaction**: Collected through in-app surveys post-interaction with the pop-up.
+- **Playlist selection rate**: Frequency of playlists selected directly from the pop-up.
+- **Task success rate**: Percentage of users who select and play a playlist directly from the pop-up in their first session.

+## Variations

+- **Variant A**: No pop-up feature.
+Users create or search for playlists manually.
+- **Variant B**: Daily playlists pop-up displayed at the start, offering suggested playlists for quick selection.

+### Mockups
+Both variations will maintain an intuitive design, with clear navigation and accessible playlist options for seamless user flow.

+## Success Criteria
+The test will be deemed successful if the daily playlists pop-up (Variant B) significantly boosts engagement, adoption, and user satisfaction according to the HEART metrics.
+A positive outcome could indicate the pop-up’s effectiveness, suggesting it as a permanent addition to streamline playlist selection and elevate the user experience.